ISAITB/docs-itb-ta/source/manageConformanceStatements/index.rst

 .. note::

     By default conformance badges illustrate a "success" and "not success" state.
-It could be the case however that specific "failure" badges are also configured depending on your community's setup.
+It could be the case however that specific "failure" badges are also configured depending on the community's setup.

 .. _manage_your_conformance_statements__view_a_conformance_statements_details__tests: